m3xpl4y/aufgabe-cars/README.md

 # aufgabe-cars
+Objektorientierung.
-Objektorientierung, Auto in Einzelteile in verschiedenen Klassen aufteilen.
+Auto in Einzelteile und in verschiedenen Klassen aufteilen.